 Businesses that care about their online presence are known to improve their website regularly through a redesign at least every year.
 They do it because their customers spend enough time online to realize that their favorite websites are always changing and improving, to stay fresh all the time.
 Not all websites need a redesign every year, and chances are yours doesn’t either.
 But no matter what your site is about, what you’re trying to sell or spread the word about, it must be up-to-date.

-Now it’s simpler and cheaper than ever to improve your website, because there are plenty tools and experts out there ready to help you.
+Now it’s simpler and cheaper than ever to improve your website because there are plenty of tools and experts out there ready to help you.
 And remember that giving your website a facelift is much more than merely improving the visuals.